leganux/msgonest-cli/README.md

 <hr>

 <center>
-Rumor-CLI is another project of Angel Erick Cruz for rumor an kingtide developers all rights reserved This project is distributed under the MIT license.
+msgonest-CLI is another project of Angel Erick Cruz all rights reserved This project is distributed under the MIT license.
 <br>
 Special thanks to all developers that work for his contribution to this development.